gatrikh/project_m05/README.md

 The program will choose the model with the best results on the test set.

 **NOTE**
-You can also use the API of the module by simply importing it and using the function you want in the module.
+You can also use the API of the module by simply importing it and using the functions you want in the module.

 ## 2. Final results